jia-xinyu/jia-xinyu.github.io/_projects/10_project.md

     Joint connection.
 </div>

 The electronic system is also upgraded.
 The onboard computers PC104 and NVIDIA TX2 in the [predecessor](https://jia-xinyu.github.io/projects/7_project/) are replaced by **Intel NUC** and **NVIDIA Xavier**, respectively.
-The layout of the electronic devices is carefully considered to make it easier for us to maintain after experiments.
+The layout of electronic devices is carefully considered to make it easier for us to maintain after experiments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">